mrbalraj007/multi-cloud-project/README.md

 ## Introduction 🌐
 This project demonstrates the automation of infrastructure provisioning and application deployment across **AWS** and **Azure** using **Terraform** and **Ansible**.
 The goal is to provide a seamless deployment of an ASP.NET Core application across multiple cloud platforms, leveraging CI/CD pipelines in Azure DevOps.

+## **Problem Statement** 😵‍💫
+Organizations often face challenges when deploying applications across cloud providers like **AWS** and **Azure**, including:
+- Managing infrastructure consistently.
+- Handling dynamic inventory updates.
+- Ensuring secure and automated deployment processes.

+## **Solution** 💡
+This project solves the problem by:
+1. Using **Terraform** for provisioning consistent infrastructure.
+2. Leveraging **Ansible** for automating server configurations and deployments.
+3. Implementing CI/CD pipelines with **Azure DevOps** for seamless integration and delivery.

 ## Features ✨
 - **Infrastructure-as-Code (IaC):** Automated provisioning of cloud resources with Terraform.
 - **Cross-Cloud Deployment:** Simultaneous deployment to AWS and Azure.